The Right Reverend José McLoughlin | Bishop of Western Diocese of North Carolina

 Chip is a graduate of Hampden-Sydney College and Yale University Divinity School.
 He has studied organizational leadership at Harvard Business School, Stanford Graduate School of Business, and the Wharton School at the University of Pennsylvania.
 He has also studied at the Duke Center for Reconciliation and Justice.

-Chip has served the Church in a number of capacities, including as a board member for the Gathering of Leaders, the Consortium of Endowed Parishes, and The Berkeley Divinity School at Yale.
+Chip has served the Church in a number of capacities, including as Diocesan Trustee, Co-Chair for a Bishop Search, a founding board member for the Gathering of Leaders, the Episcopal Parish Network, and The Berkeley Divinity School at Yale.
 In 2018 Chip was selected a scholar at the Aspen Ideas Festival.

 July 23, 2023 | The Rt.
 Rev. Mary Gray-Reeves, Bishop of El Camino Real - Retired | San Jose, CA